Frequently Asked Questions about Immunizations

 I have questions about how the school immunization program works.

-My child has an exemption on file for a vaccination, how can I be sure that my child won't receive the vaccine at a school clinic?
+I have completed a non-medical exemption for vaccination for my child.
+How can I be sure that my grade 7 child won't receive the vaccine at a school clinic?

-• Once you have completed the exemption process your child's electronic profile will be specially flagged so it will be clear to our nursing staff that your child (children) are not to be immunized for specific vaccines.
+• Once you have completed the exemption process, there will be an alert placed on your child's electronic profile and the nurse will see that your child (children) are not to be immunized for specific vaccines.

 My child is on special medications for an underlying health condition.
 Is it safe for them to receive the school immunization program vaccines?